 Calendar time with your finances - Just like you set aside time to meet with your clients, you also need to set aside time each week to meet with your finances.
 Make yourself a regular weekly appointment to update your books, pay your invoices and take a look at projections for the upcoming week.

 Get a budget - Yes, that "B" word is very important to your financial success, there's no escaping it.
 The good news is that there are some great apps that you can use to help make your budgeting process super easy and efficient.
-Some of the leaders are You Need a Budget (YNAB), Mint.com and Level Money.
+Some of the leaders are You Need a Budget (YNAB) and Mint.com.
 While these budget apps are traditionally for managing personal finances, they work great for an entrepreneur who is just starting out, and hey have amazing features like being able to take a picture of your receipts for easy budget entry, and auto-categorization for all your expenses.

 Let's get separated - The first rule of thumb as an entrepreneur is to keep your personal and business finances separated.
 There are two purposes for this – first, you can easily track the inflows and outflows of your business finances, and second, when it's time to pay taxes having your business finances separated will save you many hours of pulling out your hair trying to figure out your expenses and income.
 Open a separate checking account and a separate credit card for your business finances.
 You can certainly do this at your current bank, which is what most entrepreneurs do, or you can look at an online bank that might pay more interest like Ally Bank or Capital One 360 (see below for more info).